hirokoymj/gcp-study-note/study-app/README.md

 - Q: You manage an App Engine Service that aggregates and visualizes data from BigQuery.
 The application is deployed with the default App Engine Service account.
   The data that needs to be visualized resides in a different project managed by another team.
 You do not have access to this project, but you want your application to be able to read data from the BigQuery dataset.
 What should you do?
 - A: Ask the other team to grant your default App Engine Service account the role of BigQuery Data Viewer.
+- Q:An application generates daily reports in a Compute Engine virtual machine (VM).
+The VM is in the project corp-iot-insights.
+Your team operates only in the project corp-aggregate-reports and needs a copy of the daily exports in the bucket corp-aggregate-reports-storage.
+You want to configure access so that the daily reports from the VM are available in the bucket corp-aggregate-reports-storage and use as few steps as possGrant the VM Service Account the role Storage Object Creator on corp-aggregate-reports-storage. ible while following Google-recommended practices.
+What should you do?
+- A:Grant the VM Service Account the role Storage Object Creator on corp-aggregate-reports-storage.

 # gcloud commands